Please read all the information below and associated with the Housing and Dining Services Contract (“Contract”).

 - Gambling of any sort is forbidden.

 - Pets (except for fish) are not permitted.
+Service animals will be permitted in accordance with Ohio University policy.

 - Tampering with or misuse of fire alarm systems and firefighting equipment is prohibited.